 - No face shield

 Dual Sport Helmet

-This helmet lies somewhere between full face and off road helmets.
-There’s a sun peak, and the helmet offers great ventilation.
+This helmet lies somewhere between full-face and off-road helmets.
+There’s a sun peak, and the helmet offers excellent ventilation.
 However, there’s little warmth and soundproofing.
-It has a truncated chin bar and built in visor.
-This hybrid helmet is good for versatility.
+It has a truncated chin bar and a built-in visor.
+This hybrid helmet is suitable for versatility.
 Here are some highlights:

 - Good for those who ride in a variety of environments